-At the end of June, my dear sweet dog of 14 years, Edgar, died.
-I immediately made a pillow with his image, and it has given me great comfort.
+At the end of June 2025, my dear sweet dog of 14 years, Edgar, died.
+I immediately made a pillow with his image (left, at back between the 2 yellow pillows), and it has given me great comfort.
 At first, my nerves reacted as if he was there, but now, it’s just a happy reminder of my old friend. he had been ill since 2023 with diabetes and blindness had set in.
-But he was always a happy guy, until this year 2025.
+But he was always a happy guy, until 2025.
 He died in one day of a brain tumor.
 I will miss him forever.

 In 2024, things were less productive.
-I did complete the 3 raffle quilts for the Bondville Fair: Kids’ Korner Quilt and Antique Butterfly II and Grandmother’s Flower Garden.
+I did complete the 32raffle quilts for the Bondville Fair: Kids’ Korner Quilt and Antique Butterfly II ,and another quilt that the Fair gifted to Laura G who runs the Winhall Community Art Center called Grandmother’s Flower Garden.
 I also did a quilt for my new nephew Montgomery’s Tartan.
 Thanks to Penny Allen, I got this year’s Barn Quilt and some banners done for the Fair too.
 In the final month of the year, I finished a quickly designed and executed Xmas Table Runner.

-By contrast, 2023 was quite a productive year.
+As if my years are flip-flopping in productivity, 2023 was again a quilt making year.
 I completed Tossed Radicchio Salad and Christmas Trees .
 In the second half of December, I completed the Veggie Garden and the hand-qppiqued and quilted Dreaming of Fall quilts, both started long ago.
 How cathartic it is to complete old UFOs!
 Below are more monthly details.

 November 2023: I have been organizing my sewing room with newly unpacks boxes of stuff, and I came across my UFOs (Unfinished Objects).
 So I have decided to get them done before the end of the year!
 I just finished Milo’s Bargello, started in 1999!
 I have also just finished Blacks-Grays-Whites, finished Oscar’s Legacy, and just started another scrap quilt called Tossed Salad.